briggsprashar/sports_metric_analysis/Project.md

 | Distance Total       | Indicates cumulative load & ACWR spikes[^9] | >20% ACWR associated with risk[^10]|
 *References section is at the end*

-Some of the thresholds above changed later in Part 4 after digging deeper into the literature was necessitated to build the Flagging system
+Some of the thresholds above changed later in Part 4 after digging deeper into the literature was needed to build the Flagging system

 These 5 metrics were explored only for `Basketball` as both Women's Basketball and Men's Basketball teams had the most records for the selected metrics to conduct a gender-based study from the dataset.